jskulski/elm-intro-workshop/README.md

 - Copy code in #Code section of this file into project: pbpaste > Main.elm
 - Start improving!

-Tip: think data first, change the Model first, not the View.
+Tip: think data first, change the Model first.

 # Syllabus
 ## Starting

 Start with our humble create account form.
 It asks for your username, a password and asks you to confirm your password.